-- Employees earn 1 hour of paid leave per 30 hours worked ("accrued leave"), up to 48 hours a year. - Up to 80 hours of supplemental leave applies in a public health emergency (PHE), until 4 weeks after the PHE ends.\ - Regular hours and pay set the rate of accrual and compensation for leave, during which benefits continue. - Up to 48 hours of unused accrued leave carries over for use the next year. - For details on specific situations (irregular hours, non-hourly pay, etc.), see Wage Protection Rule 3.5, 7 CCR 1103-7.
+- All employees earn 1 hour of paid leave per 30 hours worked ("accrued leave"), up to 48 hours a year. - Up to 80 hours of supplemental leave applies in a public health emergency (PHE), until 4 weeks after the PHE ends.\ - Employees are required to be paid their regular pay rate during leave, and the employer must continue their benefits. - Up to 48 hours of unused accrued leave carries over for use during the next year. - For details on specific situations (irregular hours, non-hourly pay, etc.), see Wage Protection Rule 3.5, 7 CCR 1103-7.